 An Assumed Pensionable Pay figure where an active member dies in service or employment has been terminated on ill-health grounds with a Tier 1 or Tier 2 ill- health pension.
 This APP figure is needed to calculate the amount of the enhancement to the benefits due under the LGPS (NI).

-The final pensionable pay figure, as under the 2009 Scheme and excluding additional hours and non-contractual overtime, for those members who were in the Scheme before 31 March 2015.
+The final pensionable pay figure, as under the 2009 Scheme and excluding additional hours and non-contractual overtime, for those members who were in the Scheme before 31 March 2015 and for those who joined after and transferred final salary pension benefits from another public service pension scheme.

 Any changes in contractual hours or weeks or any service breaks which have not already been notified to NILGOSC for those members who were in the Scheme on 31 March 2015.